NethServer/nethsecurity/docs/design/nat_helpers.md

 # NAT helpers

+NAT helpers management is implemented by `ns.nathelpers` API of `ns-api` package.
+The rest of this page provides some low-level details regarding NAT helpers.

 The image contains already all commonly used NAT helpers, but helpers are not loaded by default on a new installation.